Source, Eastland Press (2019)

 Here is all the latest information about Acupuncture and IVF Read More

 This review examined 38 RCTs and nearly 4000 patients with fibroids.
 They were treated with mifepristone alone or in combination with a well known Chinese herbal formula.

 The meta-analyses demonstrated that Guizhi Fuling Formula plus mifepristone was more effective than mifepristone alone in reducing the volume of fibroids, and the herbal formula significantly improved symptoms of pain when it was used alone or in combination with mifepristone.
-Further clinical trials are warranted due to methodological quality lacking in some of the trials.
+Further clinical trials are warranted to confirm these findings.
 Read More

 Source; msn news, 18th April 2017